 The USU has 40 waterless urinals throughout the facility and saves approximately 330,240 gallons of water a year.

 The use of waterless urinals saves enough water in two years to fill an Olympic-size swimming pool.

 - Filtered Water Bottle Refill Stations

-This filtered refill station saves you money and allows the reuse of water bottles.
+Filtered refill stations save you money and allow the reuse of water bottles.

 On average 60 million water bottles get thrown away in the United States a day.
 Help reduce this by reusing your water bottles.